UKForeignOffice/travel-alerts-prototype/README.md

 It was created to user test a new subscriber flow for emergency travel alerts.

+Subscription details are POSTed to https://github.com/UKForeignOffice/emergency-alerts-messaging-prototype where they can be used to send an alert.

 ## Setup
-1. Copy all variables from https://dashboard.heroku.com/apps/fcdo-alerts-prototype/settings to a .env file in the root of this repo.
+1. Rename the .env-example file in the root of this repo, to .env (but don't commit it)
 2. `npm i`

 ## Running locally